• Individual Investor

 Penalties

 Failing to withdraw or making withdrawals that are less than the required minimum distribution is subject to an IRS penalty of 25% of the amount that was not withdrawn.
-The penalty can potentially be 10% if certain conditions are met.
+The penalty can potentially be reduced to 10%.

 Inherited accounts and RMDs

 When you inherit a retirement account, you need to calculate the required minimum distribution for the account inherited.
-The options vary based on if you are the sole beneficiary of your spouse's account or someone else.
-In addition to the options below, an owner's surviving spouse and sole beneficiary has the option to transfer an IRA to the spouse's own IRA and treat it as his/her own.
+The options vary based on if you are the sole beneficiary of your spouse's account or someone else's account.
+In addition to the options below, an owner's surviving spouse and sole beneficiary has the option to transfer an IRA to spouse's IRA and treat it as his/her own.
 Options for taking required minimum distributions include:

 Inherited assets prior to January 1, 2020